 The Okavango Delta which includes the Moremi Game Reserve and Chiefs Island is one of the most incredible wilderness areas in Africa.
 It is also one of the largest inland delta systems in the world.

 Each year, water from the highlands of Angola flows down through Namibia via the Okavango River and floods the Delta.
 This creates a unique wetland area which sustains a huge diversity of fauna and flora.
 The water channels, lagoons, islands and wide, grassy floodplains are host to an incredible variety of animals and birds.

-Wildlife viewing in the Linyanti region is excellent with huge concentrations of elephant, buffalo, zebra, lion, sable, roan, hippos, crocodiles and wild dog.
-Game viewing is superlative in both the wet and dry season.
-It is also a bird enthusiasts paradise as thousands of exotic birds migrate to this region during the green season.
+Wildlife viewing in the Linyanti region is excellent with huge concentrations of elephant, buffalo, zebra, lion, sable, roan, hippos, crocodiles, and wild dog.
+Game viewing is superlative in both the wet and dry seasons.
+It is also a bird enthusiast paradise as thousands of exotic birds migrate to this region during the green season.

 The Central Kalahari

 The Kalahari Desert is the largest unbroken stretch of sand in the world and at its core is the Central Kalahari Game reserve.
 This area is home to a fascinating spectrum of very different plants and animals that have successfully adapted to living in this harsh environment.
 Here you will find rhino, black-maned lion, desert-adapted elephants as well as giraffe, cheetahs, hyenas, and wild dog.
 Its diverse wildlife and unique scenery offer an amazing contrast to the rest of the country.